HengGao12/SNN/README.md

 > Fudan University

 ## Acknowledgment
-Our code is developed based on SpikingJelly [https://github.com/fangwei123456/spikingjelly], thanks to their great work!
+Our code is developed based on [SpikingJelly](https://github.com/fangwei123456/spikingjelly), thanks to their great work!